jose-correia/brain/README.md

         CLIENT_KEY =
     ```

+### Deploying using Docker:
+- `docker build --tag brain:latest .`
+- `docker run -p 8081:8081 --name brain_1 -d brain:latest`

+### Deploying the app manually:
+1. Create virtual environment and install required dependencies with:
+    - `python3.6 -m virtualenv venv`
+    - `source venv/bin/activate`
+    - `python3.6 -m pip install -r requirements.txt`

-8. Ask JEEC devs for the fenixedu.ini file and insert it in the root of the project
+3. Ask Devs for the fenixedu.ini file and insert it in the root of the project

-9. Migrate the database with:
+4. Migrate the database with:
     - `python3.6 manage.py db init`
     - `python3.6 manage.py db migrate`
     - `python3.6 manage.py db upgrade`

-    - Usually the file generated in `python3.6 manage.py db migrate` will have a bug which will result in a failure to upgrade.
-If so, do as follows:
-        - Go to `jeec_brain/database/migrations/versions`;
-        - Open the only file there;
-        - Add `import sqlalchemy_utils` in the top of the file;
-        - Search for `length=16` in the file, and delete all ocurrences

-10. Create a new amin user:
+5. Create a new amin user:
     - `python3.6 manage.py create_user --username johndoe --role admin`
     - The script then prints the password of the user.

-11. Deploy the Flask application with:
+6. Deploy the Flask application using Gunicorn with:
-    - `python3.6 manage.py runserver`
+    - `exec gunicorn --config deployment/gunicorn_config.py manage:app`

 The application runs on port **8081**.